joaompinto/aurora/aurora/web/docs/structure.md

 ## Root Files

-- `app.py`: Flask application instance with a simple route (`/`) returning a greeting.
-This is the core web app logic.
+- `app.py`: Flask application instance.
+Serves the `index.html` template on the root route (`/`).
 - `__main__.py`: Entry point script.
 Parses optional port argument and runs the Flask app on the specified port.
-- `index.html`: Landing page styled as a terminal emulator, providing a terminal-like welcome screen for the web app.
 - `__init__.py`: Marks the directory as a Python package.

+## Templates
+- `templates/index.html`: Landing page styled as a terminal emulator, providing a terminal-like welcome screen for the web app.
+Rendered by Flask.

 ## Bytecode Cache
 - `__pycache__/`: Python bytecode cache directory.